Layne plays several stringed instruments and has always been an appreciator of music and craft.

 The song is light and playful, tells of the displeasure of the subjects' parents over blossoming love, sweet escapes, and carries the tune of everything old-time American.

 You will be

 Revisiting Tradition Through Voice and Style

 Valerie June is an exceptional contemporary artist and was born in Memphis, Tennessee.
 Her voice is a gift of her raising.
 As a child, she attended both predominantly black and predominantly white churches.
-In interviews, she described the ways in which she adapted and understood the similarities and differences in worship styles and appreciated them both for what they offered when it came to traditional musics.
+In interviews, she described the ways in which she adapted and understood the similarities and differences in worship styles and appreciated them both for what they offered when it came to traditional kinds of music.

-Valerie June is not only refreshing in personal style and music, she's refreshed old time elements.
-In her song "Working Woman Blues" she communicates the lifestyle of a hard working woman who doesn't have time for the usual homemaking.
+Valerie June is not only refreshing in personal style and music, she's refreshed old-time elements.
+In her song "Working Woman Blues" she communicates the lifestyle of a hard-working woman who doesn't have time for the usual homemaking.
 Be sure to check her out!
 She has some amazingly haunting tunes like "Shotgun."